guido57/EBAZ4205_HDMI/README.md

 * Petalinux 2021.2 on Ubuntu 20.04.1

 ## How to Build
-1) Build the HDMI hardware port (see my Hackaday project=)
+1) Build the HDMI hardware port.
+See my Hackaday project [EBAZ4205 HDMI Video Out](https://hackaday.io/project/189164-ebaz4205-hdmi-video-out)
 2) Download my EBAZ4205_HDMI.wic file, flash it on an SD card (with Balena-Etcher or similar program) and go!
 (TODO) or
-2) Download the Vivado Project, create the bitstream and export the hardware
+3) Download the Vivado Project, create the bitstream and export the hardware
-3) Download the Vitis Project, "update the hardware" with the just exported hardware ild  Read carefully my Hackaday Project: [Cheap (35$) and powerful FPGA programming](https://hackaday.io/project/187351-cheap-35-and-powerful-fpga-programming)
+4) Download the Vitis Project, "update the hardware" with the just exported hardware.
+Read carefully my Hackaday Project: [Cheap (35$) and powerful FPGA programming](https://hackaday.io/project/187351-cheap-35-and-powerful-fpga-programming)
 * Create the block design, the bitstream and the hardware definition with Vivado
 * [Use the hardware definition to build an bootable SD Card with petalinux and test it on EBAZ4205](./docs/how-to-build.md)